-Ferns are a low maintenance plant that requires very little attention.
-They are quite tolerable to many different types of soil.
+Ferns are a low-maintenance plant that requires very little attention.
+They are pretty tolerable to many different types of soil.
 They adapt well to their environment, and although they prefer the shade, they can easily tolerate full sun if they get enough water.

 The diversity of ferns is quite incredible.
-They come in varying sizes, grow in many locations around the world, and come in a wide spectrum of frond styles.
-They can be a stand-alone plant in a pot or a complementary grouping in the garden.
-They provide a perfect addition to a perennial flower bed, or as edging around the house.
+They come in varying sizes, grow in many locations worldwide, and come in a broad spectrum of frond styles.
+They can be a stand-alone plant in a pot or a complimentary grouping in the garden.
+They provide a perfect addition to a perennial flower bed or as edging around the house.

 As many gardeners know, keeping wildlife out of the garden can become an annoying task.
 Fortunately, ferns keep this burden at bay.
 Deer, squirrels, rabbits, chipmunks, groundhogs, voles, and other pesky animals seem to have absolutely no interest in ferns.
-This is a happy relief to gardeners who struggle to maintain their garden.
+That is a happy relief to gardeners who struggle to maintain their gardens.

-Another benefit of growing ferns in the yard is they work quite well as a way to camouflage an unsightly area with their beauty.
+Another benefit of growing ferns in the yard is that they work pretty well to camouflage an unsightly area with their beauty.
 Ferns can easily hide such eyesores as utility boxes and unattractive basement walls with their delicate fronds.
-They can also be planted as an alternative to mulch, therefore acting as a natural form of weed control.
+They can also be planted as an alternative to mulch, acting as a natural form of weed control.

 Native Ferns that are Easy to Grow

-Ferns are a popular plant to add to a home garden and there are a few species that are especially easy to grow.
-Here we will detail 5 native ferns in particular that are easy to grow in an at-home garden.
-Maidenhair Ferns are able to grow indoors as well as outdoors and are fairly simple.
+Ferns are a popular plant to add to a home garden, and there are a few species that are elementary to grow.
+Here we will detail five native ferns in particular that are easy to grow in an at-home garden.
+Maidenhair Ferns can grow indoors as well as outdoors and are pretty simple.
 This plant enjoys moist, partly shaded environments.
-In terms of caring of Maidenhair Ferns, they need to be kept moist, but make sure not to overwater otherwise the plant could become diseased.
+In caring for Maidenhair Ferns, they need to be kept moist, but make sure not to overwater; otherwise, the plant could become diseased.

-Another low maintenance fern species is the Spreading Wood Fern.
+Another low-maintenance fern species is the Spreading Wood Fern.
 This type of fern is expected to grow about 3 feet high.
-These ferns are characterized by their fine leaves and look beautiful in wooded landscapes.
-Spreading Wood Fern should be planted a good distance apart in order to properly grow and have room to spread.
+These ferns are characterized by their delicate leaves and look beautiful in wooded landscapes.
+Spreading Wood Fern should be planted a reasonable distance apart to grow and have room to spread correctly.
 They survive best in shaded and moderate climates.
 They look great in open areas of landscaping without other plants.

 A Deer Fern is an easy addition to most gardens as well.
-These ferns have 2 types of leaves, some of which are flat and the others are wavy.
-The leaf density changes depending on the time of year.
-A Deer Fern has moderate growth and requires minimal care with just occasional watering to keep the soil wet, but not over-saturated.
-These ferns are less temperate and can survive in warmer climates as well and easy to grow.
+These ferns have two types of leaves, some of which are flat, and the others are wavy—the leaf density changes depending on the time of year.
+A Deer Fern has moderate growth and requires minimal care with occasional watering to keep the soil wet but not over-saturated.
+These ferns are less temperate and can survive in warmer climates, and are easy to grow.

 Christmas Ferns are well established in cool and shaded environments.
 Often, these plants are utilized as ground cover in landscaping and grow reasonably quickly.
-It is essential that the climate is not too hot or dry for Christmas Ferns to survive.
+The climate mustn't be too hot or dry for Christmas Ferns to survive.
 These make a beautiful addition to a yard setting due to their grave, vibrant green color.

-In addition to the previous low maintenance ferns, there are Ostrich Ferns.
+In addition to the previous low-maintenance ferns, there are Ostrich Ferns.
 Ostrich Ferns grow best in damp, shaded areas of landscaping and are visually appealing.
 It is expected to grow roughly 3 to 6 feet in both height and width.
-This fern species should be planted in a shallow hole with the crown above the soil level.
+You should plant this fern species in a shallow hole with the crown above the soil level.

 Some other native ferns include Oak Ferns, Sensitive Ferns, and Royal Ferns.
-The most important thing to keep in mind to easily add ferns to your garden or landscaping it that they require a damp and shaded environment that is protected from the elements.
+The most important thing to keep in mind to easily add ferns to your garden or landscaping is that they require a damp and shaded environment protected from the elements.

 Ferns are For Sale from TN Nursery with Quick Shipping and Low Prices